“Richard” Chapter 47

 Mom got a job at the Church Office Building.
 It looks like things are looking up for her.

-It had me a little worried about how his dad had treated him while we were there, then I thought that mom could be awful at times too, and that it was a good thing we could make a life together of our own.
+It had me a little worried about how his dad had treated him while we were there.
+Then I thought mom could be awful at times, too, and that it was a good thing we could make our own life together.
 Just the two of us.
-Then I wondered when Richard would propose to me and when we would get married?
+Then I wondered when Richard would propose to me and when we would get married.
 I have a feeling this is not going to be another long engagement with no end in sight.

 Leave a Reply